Satisfactory Academic Progress (SAP)

 How can I find out what my Satisfactory Academic Progress status is?
 Financial Aid will notify you by HSU email and on your HSU Self-Service account if you are placed on financial aid warning or suspension.
 Students may also consult with a Financial Aid Office staff member.

 May I appeal my Financial Aid Suspension?
 Students who have extraordinary, personal circumstances have the right to appeal their financial aid suspension.
-Students who wish to appeal must follow the appeal process Financial Aid website.
+Students who wish to appeal must follow the appeal process as described here in the Financial Aid web pages.

-What kind of supporting documentation is required for an appeal?
+What kind of supporting documentation is encouraged for an appeal?

 If I successfully appeal my academic suspension, does that mean my financial aid eligibility will be reinstated?
 No. If you are academically suspended, you cannot appeal your financial aid suspension.
 If you are academically readmitted after a successful academic suspension appeal, you may submit a financial aid appeal.

 How will my appeal be handled?
-All complete appeals will be reviewed, and a decision will be rendered by SAP Committee members or the Director of Financial Aid.
+All complete appeals will be reviewed, and a decision will be rendered by SAP Committee members or the Associate Vice President for Student Financial Services.

 How will I be notified of the decision regarding my appeal?
-Notification will come in the form of HSU email address.
+Notification will come in the form of an HSU email.

 May I use next semester classes to remedy my Financial Aid Suspension?
 Yes, if you are otherwise eligible to enroll, you may enroll at your own expense to make up your deficiencies.
 If you complete credit hours at another, accredited institution, they can only be considered for SAP review purposes after they have been added to your official HSU academic record as maintained by the Registrar’s Office.